suraj-78/Inventory-Management-FiMoney/README.md

     ```

 3.  **Run the tests:**
-    Make sure your backend server is running, then execute the script from the project's root directory:
+    Make sure your backend server is running, then execute the script in new terminal from the project's root directory:
     ```bash
     py test_api.py
     ```